 Much of this law has been built up to protect shareholders who experience a power imbalance because they are at a greater distance from the company than the insiders and must rely on the company for any information they receive.
 They are essentially at the mercy of the company.
 So a strong body of law has developed, in every state, around disclosure, fair dealing and protecting the rights of shareholders.
 Virtually every situation that might go wrong is covered by laws as well as best practices or accepted standards.
 Failure to apply good governance to a company gives rise to a very serious potential liability to your shareholders.

 Venture funds are totally different.
-They are private partnerships which are negotiated at arm’s length by parties who are presumed at law to have pretty equal bargaining power and equal access to information.
+Although there are legal rules in terms of required disclosures, in the eyes of the law, these venture funds are private partnerships which are negotiated at arm’s length by parties who are presumed at law to have pretty equal bargaining power and equal access to information.
 In effect, in the eyes of the law, the parties are free to arrange whatever private governance terms they can agree on.
 Neither party is viewed as having an inferior status and neither party is entitled to any special protections.
 Of course, as with any contractual undertaking, extreme conduct will give rise to a right of remedy.
 For example, there is plenty of partnership law about fraud, or bad faith between partners, or failing to disclose material terms as part of the agreement, or breach of contract if a partner does not abide by the terms of the agreement.
 But outside of those extremes the parties are free to use common sense to negotiate terms about how the managers will behave.

 As a result, and as noted above, most fund documentation has provisions regarding record keeping, reporting to LPs, and maybe some terms about how investment decisions will be made (by committee, by consensus, by vote, etc.).
 However, in contrast, it would be rare to see excessive detail on the investment decision-making, and this is for one very common sense reason: the LPs are choosing these GPs entirely because of their good judgement and investing instincts.
 It would be pointless to intrude in that process with too much in the way of rule-making.
 Similarly, it is rare to see much language around the fund having its own board of directors, or the GPs having to evaluate each other.
 The performance speaks for itself and the funds which don’t perform don’t raise additional money and cease to exist.